 \subsection{Change-point detection}

-For graph-based change-point detection, MET is often recommended over GET \citep{chu2019asymptotic,liu2022fast,song2022asymptotic}, so we check the performance of both MET on $5$-RNNG and GET on $5$-RNNG in this section.
-We include in the comparison GET scan statistic on $5$-MST, MET scan statistic on $5$-NNG, and the distance-based approach in \citep{matteson2014nonparametric, james2013ecp} (e.divisive), and consider the following simulation settings, which covers symmetric and asymmetric cases, as well as Gaussian-tailed and heavy-tailed distributions:
+For graph-based change-point detection, MET is often recommended over GET \citep{chu2019asymptotic,liu2022fast,song2022asymptotic}.
+In this section, we evaluate the performance of both MET on the robust $5$-NNG and GET on the robust $5$-NNG.
+We also include in the comparison the GET scan statistic on the $5$-MST, the MET scan statistic on the $5$-NNG, and the distance-based approach in \cite{matteson2014nonparametric, james2015ecp} (e.divisive).
+We consider the following simulation settings, which covers symmetric and asymmetric cases, as well as Gaussian-tailed and heavy-tailed distributions: